hashicorp/design-system/website/docs/components/side-nav/partials/code/how-to-use.md

-!!!
-Warning

-The `Hds::SideNav` component is now deprecated.
-Use the `Hds::AppSideNav` component instead.

-!!!

 This section provides in-depth instructions on how consumers can use the **full-featured `Hds::SideNav`** component to build a "standard" sidebar navigation with responsive behavior, animations/transitions, support for portals, etc.

 It also provides generic guidance on how to use the **layout-only `Hds::SideNav::Base`** component to build a customized sidebar navigation (if that would be necessary).